 Attend course sessions, and take part in production planning meetings, film shoots and editing sessions both face to face and online

-The next BFI Film Academy Short Course Scarborough will run during the October half term holiday 2025 with production week taking place most days during that week.
-The Academy in Scarborough will be a short, intensive course in various central locations in Scarborough, nearly all within walking distance of the train station.
+The next BFI Film Academy Introductory Course in Scarborough will hopefully run during the October half term holidays in 2026-2028 with production week taking place most days during the holiday week.
+The course is based at the Stephen Joseph Theatre in Scarborough, with occasional additional locations, all within walking distance of the train station.
 Elements of the course will be delivered online but the majority of the course will be face to face.
-Some session dates are still TBC but production week will run on the following days:

 We will be looking for 20 young people aged 16-19 (or up to 25 years with an EHC - Education, Health and Care plan) who want to find out more about film and TV and new emerging screen technologies and think they might like to try for the first time, or further develop, their filmmaking skills.
 Previous filmmaking experience isn’t necessary.
-We welcome applications from all young people including neurodivergent people, disabled people and people with non-visible disabilities, people with mental health conditions and people who may experience racism.
+We welcome applications from all young people including neurodivergent and disabled people including those with non-visible disabilities, people with mental health conditions and people who may experience racism.

-BFI Film Academy Scarborough Short Course is free to attend.
+BFI Film Academy Introductory Course Scarborough is free to attend.
 If you think you might need assistance covering other associated course costs such as travel and childcare, please still apply – there is a bursary fund to cover these costs where eligible.
 More information about who can, and how to apply for bursaries, can be found here along with a bursary application form.